hugo2f/greenbox-assignment/README.md

+# Greenbox Storage

+## Revenue Bar Graph

+Can select any period within the past and future 6 months.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).